Protecting your assets in a divorce: strategies for financial security

-Why is it important to write a will?
+Why is it important to update your will during a divorce?

-Essentially, a Will that provides for your spouse to benefit from your death is valid until the Final Order is granted on the divorce.
-Therefore, if you die during the divorce process and before the Final Order is made, your spouse will continue to benefit from your estate under the terms of your Will irrespective of the instigation of divorce proceedings.
+Essentially, a will that provides for your spouse or civil partner to benefit from your death is valid until the final order is granted on the divorce.
+Therefore, your spouse or civil partner can continue to benefit from your estate under the terms of your will.
+This applies irrespective of the instigation of divorce proceedings.

-In the event you do not have a Will, your spouse will be regarded as such for the purposes of intestacy (when a person dies without having made a Will).
-As a spouse, they can also choose to bring a claim against your estate under the Inheritance Act (Provision for Family and Dependants) Act 1975.
+In the event you do not have a will, intestacy rules will regard your spouse or civil partner as such.
+This applies when a person dies without having made a will.
+As a spouse, they can also choose to bring a claim against your estate.
+This claim would be under the inheritance act (provision for Family and dependants) 1975.

-It is, therefore, important to draw up a new Will at the point of deciding to divorce.
-This would help to ensure that your estate passes directly to the people you wish to inherit, for example, your children or maybe to a new partner.
-We would consider with you how your assets currently pass and establish a course of action so to ensure your estate passes in accordance with your new wishes and adapted to your circumstances.
+It is, therefore, important to draw up a new will at the point of deciding to divorce.
+This would help to ensure that your estate passes directly to the people you wish to inherit.
+We would consider with you how your financial assets currently pass.
+Then we would establish a course of action to ensure your estate passes in accordance with your new wishes and circumstances.

-Similarly, when the Final Order in the divorce and Final Financial Order is received, it is important to carry out a more thorough review of your personal and financial circumstances.
-This could include making changes or additions to your Will, receiving Inheritance Tax advice and discussing the possibility of any lifetime tax planning opportunities.
+Similarly, when you receive the final order in the divorce and final financial order, it is important to carry out a more thorough review of your personal and financial circumstances.
+This could include making changes or additions to your will, receiving inheritance tax advice and discussing the possibility of any lifetime tax planning opportunities.

 Any Lasting Powers of Attorney (“LPA”) you have made will also need consideration when pursuing divorce proceedings.
 If you have appointed your spouse as an attorney, then that appointment will continue until the dissolution of the marriage/civil partnership, unless there is a clause to the contrary.
-You may wish to revoke the appointment of your spouse or revoke the LPA entirely so to remove them from any involvement within your affairs.
+You may wish to revoke the appointment of your spouse or revoke the LPA entirely.

-Once the divorce is finalised, the possible automatic revocation of your spouse as your attorney may affect the LPA in its entirety if that appointment was on a sole appointment (and thus revokes the LPA entirely) or your spouse was appointed on a “joint” basis, which again may revoke the entire document.
+Once the divorce is finalised, the possible automatic revocation of your spouse as your attorney may affect the LPA in its entirety.
+This effect occurs if that appointment was on a sole one, thus revoking the LPA entirely.
+Alternatively, if your spouse or civil partner was appointed on a “joint” basis, which may also revoke the entire document.

-It is important to take advice during divorce proceedings so to ensure your new circumstances and wishes are adequately reflected within your Will and LPA.
+It is important to seek advice during divorce proceedings.
+It is important to ensure that your Will and LPA adequately reflect your new circumstances and wishes.

 What assets are considered in a divorce?

-A variety of things can be considered financial assets in England and Wales, so with enough proof that it is considered shared property anything can be viable when separating from your partner.
+A variety of things can be considered financial assets in England and Wales.
+With enough proof that it is considered shared property, anything can be viable when separating from your partner.
 Among this is:

 • Property